-All faculty teaching in-person or hybrid courses, as well as students enrolled in these classes and living on campus, receive detailed instructions on the health and safety requirements they need to fulfill to maintain their campus access.
+Students enrolled in in-person or hybrid summer courses receive detailed instructions on the health and safety requirements they need to fulfill to maintain their campus access.
 More information is available here.

 Faculty, Staff, and Students Conducting Research should review this guidance.

-Student workers need to work with their supervisors to gain approval to be on campus.
+Student workers should work with their supervisors to gain approval to be on campus.

 One-time visitors to our campus who will attend in-person events or activities must comply with the following safety requirements: